 In addition to our fieldwork projects, we provide a number of services to our members and friends.
 These include various events throughout the year, including our Visiting Professorship program and a range of fellowships, scholarships and bursaries across Australia including a contemporary creative residency program open to Australian literary and visual artists.
-We also publish Mediterranean Archaeology, a journal for archaeology in the Mediterranean world and organise tours to Greece.
+We also publish Mediterranean Archaeology, a journal for archaeology in the Mediterranean world and organise tours to Greece and the Mediterranean.

 Applications for the AAIA 2020 Contemporary Creative Residency are now welcome.
 Submissions received later than 5PM AEST Monday 6 July 2020 will not be considered.